Ryan Vogelsong: 2015

-2016
+Second stint with Pittsburgh Pirates (2016)

 On December 18, 2015, Vogelsong signed a one-year contract to return to the Pirates for the 2016 season.
 On May 23, 2016, Vogelsong was hit in the face by a pitch from Colorado Rockies right-hander Jordan Lyles.
 He suffered damage to his left eye socket, including fractures to the orbital bone.
 He was subsequently placed on the 15-day disabled list.

-2017
+Minnesota Twins

-On January 10, 2017, Vogelsong agreed to a minor league contract with the Minnesota Twins, with an invite to spring training.
+On January 11, 2017, Vogelsong agreed to a minor league contract with the Minnesota Twins, with an invite to spring training.
 He was released on March 21, 2017 after he struggled to a 7.72 ERA in just 8 innings of spring work.

+Retirement

 The Giants held a ceremony on September 17, 2017, before the game at AT&T Park, to officially retire Vogelsong as a Giant.

 Pitcher profile

-Vogelsong throws a four-seam fastball, two-seam fastball, cut fastball, circle changeup, and curveball.
-His four seam sits in around 90–93 mph.
+Vogelsong threw a four-seam fastball, two-seam fastball, cut fastball, circle changeup, and curveball.
+His four seam was thrown around 90–93 mph.